niklata/ndhs/README.md

 Set up a configure file.
 See below for more information.
 The default location for a configure file is `/etc/ndhs.conf`.

 Run ndhs.
 Use `ndhs --help` to see all possible options.
-I strongly suggest running ndhs under some sort of process supervision, such as [runit](http://smarden.org/runit) or [s6](http://www.skarnet.org/software/s6).
+I strongly suggest running ndhs under some sort of process supervision, such as [s6](http://www.skarnet.org/software/s6).
 This will allow for reliable functioning in the case of unforseen or unrecoverable errors.